District Stadium, Chittagong: History

 The stadium became the centre of Chittagong's sports over the years.
 In 1957–58 Chittagong Commerce College met Jogonnath College at the final of the Inter College Cricket.
 Chittagong team was runners up.
 At the outer part of the stadium Star Jubo and Star Summer tournaments were also held.
 East Bengal also came to play.
 In the 1980s cricket started to be influenced by Asgar, Abedin and Ispahani family.
 Many of the National Team cricketers like Minhajul Abedin, Akram Khan, Shaheedur Rahman and Nurul Abedin started their careers here.
 Later tournaments like Star Jubo and Star Summer had stopped.

 The first One Day International (ODI) took place back on 27 October 1988 during the 1988 Asia Cup.
 Bangladesh's opponent was India and Pakistan in those two matches.
 Bangladesh lost the matches by 9 wickets and 173 runs respectively.
 Bangladesh played 7 Tests and 8 ODIs so far at this ground.
 The stadium made a debut as the 82nd test venue on 15 November 2001 with the Test match between Bangladesh and Zimbabwe.

 The venue has also hosted group stage matches of 2004 and 2016 Under-19 Cricket World Cup matches.

-The stadium is the main football venue of port city, it hosted matches during the 2006 AFC Challenge Cup and is also a regulars venue for the Chittagong Football League.
+The stadium is the main football venue of port city, it hosted matches during the 2006 AFC Challenge Cup and is also a regular venue for the Chittagong Football League.
 On 2 January 2025, the National Sports Council leased the stadium to the Bangladesh Football Federation for 25 years.

 In 2025, the interim government of Bangladesh renamed the stadium as District Stadium, Chittagong.